1M views Feb 2014

 At TEDYouth — and at more than 100 TEDxYouth events tuning in live online around the globe — young people will gather to explore the event's theme, Made in the Future.
 This theme will provide youth with new perspectives on their own future job possibilities beyond traditional careers, some of which may not yet exist.
 TEDYouth 2015 is an opportunity for youth to think about the world in 2035, and to engage with experts who consider the corners of our intangible imagination to be the foundation for our potential future reality.
 Speakers will touch on an array of questions about our future, including:

 Together, we will seek to answer these questions from a number of different perspectives — scientific, cultural, technological, educational, artistic, entrepreneurial, environmental and more.

 TEDYouth will be streamed live, free of charge, in English, Spanish and Arabic.
 You can host a TEDxYouth event or an informal viewing party around the live webcast of TEDYouth.
 The webcast URL will be released closer to the date.

-Teenagers from the New York City area between the ages of 13 and 18 are invited to apply to attend TEDYouth.
+Teenagers from the New York City boroughs between the ages of 13 and 18 are invited to apply to attend TEDYouth.
 The application will be available here starting in September.
 Attendance will be free of charge for a total of 400 admitted young people.

 Sign up for TEDYouth updates to stay in the loop!
 Aside from attending the event, there are a couple of ways to get involved in TEDYouth: